What is Adsorption?

 In general, if a gas is more liquefiable it will be more easily absorbed.
-For example, Gases like NH3, HCl, Cl2, CO2, which can be liquefied easily are more readily adsorbed on the solids surface rather than permanent gases like O2, H2, etc.
+For example, gases like NH3, HCl, Cl2, CO2, which can be liquefied easily are more readily adsorbed on the solids surface rather than permanent gases like O2, H2, etc.

 The heat of adsorption can be defined as the energy liberated when 1 g mol of a gas is liberated on a solid surface.
 When the temperature is increased the kinetic energy of the gas molecules also increases which results in more number of collisions between the molecules and the surface.

 On the solid surface, there is a fixed number of adsorption sites where gas molecules can be adsorbed.
 Initially when the pressure has increased the rate of adsorption increases due to an increase in the gas molecules striking on the surface.
-Thus an increase in the pressure increases the rate of adsorption linearly.
+Thus, an increase in the pressure increases the rate of adsorption linearly.
 But after sometime, it will reach a point when the pressure has no effect on the rate of adsorption as the number of adsorption sites is fixed and no more adsorption can happen in those sites.
-Hence at that point, the extent of adsorption will be independent of the pressure.
+Hence, at that point, the extent of adsorption will be independent of the pressure.

 This was just a brief layout about the factors affecting the adsorption of gases on a solid surface.
-To know more about the adsorption and have a deep knowledge in surface chemistry, please visit BYJU’S.
+To know more about the adsorption and have deep knowledge in surface chemistry, please visit BYJU’S.